mediacurrent/olas2021/drupal/components/frontend/heading.md

 ## Exercise: Building the component

+We'll leave styles/CSS out of this component for now.

 ### Component's data structure

 Let's start by first identifying the content for the component.
-Since this is a title field, we only need a string of text.
-We'll dive into more complex components in future exercises.
+Since this is a title field, we only need a string of text, but to make this component more flexibile and dynamic, we'll include some options in its data structure.

 1. Inside _components_ create a new folder called **heading**
 2. Inside the _heading_ folder create a new file called **heading.json**